VtEcostudies/SOBees_Acknowledgements/content/homepage/01_Acknowledgements.md

 <h4><u>Field Work</u></h4>

-The following people have added more than 100 records and/or volunteered for either the Vermont Bumble Bee Atlas or Wild Bee Survey (names in <b>bold</b>).
+The following people have added more than 100 records and/or volunteered for either the Vermont Bumble Bee Atlas or the Wild Bee Survey (names in <b>bold</b>).
 Asterisks indicate project staff and collaborators. <a href="https://www.inaturalist.org/observations?place_id=47&subview=map&taxon_id=630955&view=observers" target="blank_">View a complete list</a> of more than 1,500 iNaturalist users who have submitted bee records for Vermont.
 <p style="font-size:11pt">
 <b>Betsy and Jim Bahrenburg</b>,
 E. L. Bell,